Zuehlke/cookbook-windev/README.md

  * Turns off the Windows firewall
  * Creates a GodMode folder<sup>1</sup>
  * Deactivates the action center
+ * Deactivates the Windows firewall

 and uninstalls a list of Windows features provided in `node['windows_features']['remove']`